-

 The Hardest Thing to Draw is a Kiss, The Gallery at Wimbledon School of Art, Wimbledon (cat.)

-The Music of the Future, Gasworks, London
+The Music of the Future, Gasworks, London2004showCASe, South London Gallery, London

 Vilma Gold at Galerie Diana Stigter, Galerie Diana Stigter, Amsterdam